Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Drinks at Paradiso

-Cap off your evening with a drink at Paradiso, one of the best speakeasies in Barcelona that’s even been voted as one of the best bars in the world.
+If you’re up for it, end your evening with a drink at Paradiso, one of the best speakeasies in Barcelona that’s even been voted as one of the best bars in the world.

 This cocktail bar is known for its creative, visually stunning drinks with unique glassware and over-the-top garnishes.